a-laughlin/a-laughlin.github.io/_posts/2025-09-30-predict-engineering-outcomes.md

 ![header image showing speed and revenue increasing to 96% and 613% respectively](../images/outcomes-optimization-model-speed-increase-header.png)

 Allocating developers between Product and Platform teams is a challenging problem for many organizations.
 Optimizing one outcome (e.g., revenue, speed, quality, satisfaction) often affects others in unexpected ways.
 Dependencies may be cyclical like productivity <-> satisfaction, and transitive like quality -> productivity -> satisfaction.
-Predicting how Developer FTE allocation impacts each outcome is cognitively difficult, so we often use intuition as a shortcut and end up with sub-optimal allocations.
+Predicting how Developer FTE allocation impacts each outcome is cognitively difficult, so we often shortcut with intuition and get sub-optimal allocation.

 This article helps improve developer allocation decisions with an interactive "Stock and Flow" model that predicts Speed, Satisfaction, Effectiveness, Quality, and Revenue.
 It also provides example predictions, explains how the model works, and explains the research it's based on so you don't have to trust it blindly.